-Archetypes – it is that magical tool which makes your customer feel connected to you, your brand.
+Archetypes – it is that magical tool that makes your customer feel connected to you, your brand.
 Archetype is the persona of any brand that guides its communication with the world outside.
 It is the soul of the brand shaped by its core purpose of existence, its vision and mission.
-Archetype does not just represent a brand, it represents where that brand has come from and where it is ready to go.
+The archetype does not just represent a brand, it represents where that brand has come from and where it is ready to go.
 It is a long-term picture, a long-term feeling, a long-term connection!
 It is a medium of communication that, scientifically speaking, hits right on the subconscious mind, and hence, largely influences a customer’s perception about a brand, very effortlessly, seamlessly and so much more intuitively.

 Imagine you are watching a movie featuring different characters with different traits and behaviours.
 Some are soft-spoken and understanding, some are old and grumpy, some are jolly and childish, some are simple and naive, etc. Every character has a different personality and that is also reflected in their dressing sense, lifestyle, way of talking, etc. In the same manner, every brand has its own personality — and that gets reflected through its logotype, typography, colour palette, behaviours, communication pattern, website layout, product properties, etc.